blurymind/svelte-pwa/README.md

 #### index.html metadata

 the icons are all utilized in the `<meta></meta>` tags for Facebook, Twitter and Google indexing among others. be sure to customize your app title and descriptions in all the tags.

-#### service worker

-registers a workbox-based service worker located at `public/service-worker.js`. this service worker implements workbox's StaleWhileRevalidate for all routes.

 #### manifest